kamil-oles/ajsp/README.md

 * charts
 * responsiveness
 ## Inspiration :+1:
-In terms of styleguide I tried to follow the rules proposed in Todd Motto's <a href='https://github.com/toddmotto/angularjs-styleguide' target='blank'>AngularJS styleguide (ES2015)</a>.
+In terms of styleguide I tried to follow the rules proposed in Todd Motto's [AngularJS styleguide (ES2015)](https://github.com/toddmotto/angularjs-styleguide).